The Secret to Renting a Car in Europe for More than 2 Weeks for One-Way

 We loved working with Auto-TT throughout the entire interaction.
 I had several questions and changes.
 We changed our drop-off dates and locations a couple of times.
 Each time they provided written instructions and maps in English.
 In addition, because my amount of days changed, they modified my rates.
 There were no change fees.

-Our Experience Renting a Car in Europe for 47 Days
+Our Experience Renting a Car in Europe for More than a Month (47 Days)

 We selected a gas-powered, manual transmission Renault Clio.
 It was very similar to a Honda Civic hatchback, but nicer.
 It was fully equipped with GPS, navigation, smart cruise control, AC, and back-up cameras.
 When we picked it up, it had 3 km on it!
 Sadly, we weren’t allowed to pick the color, but we were happy with the dark blue we received.